adelaideecoinformatics/ImageRepository/README.rst

 Requests for an image may also include a size, which is taken to be a bounding box into which the image must fit.
 A specific form of resized image is the thumbnail, which is generated as a distinct entity.
 By default thumbnails fit into a 50x50 pixel box.
-They may also have image enhancement operations performed to improve their clarity when viewd at such small resolutions.
+They may also have image enhancement operations performed to improve their clarity when viewed at such small resolutions.

-Unless a temporary ULR is requested for an image, the image requested will be returned in the response.
+Unless a temporary URL is requested for an image, the image requested will be returned in the response.
 A single image will come as raw data.
 Multiple images will be returned as a zip archive.
 Request for metadata will be returned in JSON format.

 The accepted requests are as follows: